shoebmogal/LeadershipNotes/Growth-Plan.md

 To assist in analyzing growth plans, consider utilizing the template provided below:

 **Template Plan:**

 *This [month/quarter/year],*

 *I would like to [achieve/learn/experience/grow]*

 *the skill of [name the skill]*

 *by [designing/delegating/deciding/doing]*

 *project [name the project/objective].*

 *This project is providing value [insert value here] to the company.*

 *We can measure success with [success measurements]*

 *Example:*

 *This quarter,*

-*I would like to learn*
+*I would like to*

-*the skill of communication*
+*improve my communication skills*

 *by doing*

-*Knowledge sharing sessions about our APIs.*
+*Knowledge-sharing sessions about our APIs.*

-*This will help in faster adoption of our APIs.*
+*This will help in the faster adoption of our APIs.*

 *I will consider it a success if we get 40% fewer support tickets and our developers provide positive feedback in the survey.*

-*Behaviorally, I would like to make it part of my routine, where every new API introduced, I would like to do a documentation or Knowledge sharing session about it.*
+*Behaviorally, I would like to make it part of my routine, that every new API introduced, I would like to do a documentation or Knowledge sharing session about it.*

-*PS: The framework of designing/delegating/deciding/doing is from Mike Michalowicz's book "Clockwork."
-I highly recommend it.*
+## The designing/delegating/deciding/doing framework

+This methodology draws inspiration from "Clockwork" by Mike Michalowicz, a book I strongly endorse.
+The core principle emphasizes the importance of prioritizing *design* over mere execution.

+Here's my interpretation of the framework:
+- **Doing**: Merely executing assigned tasks equates to fulfilling basic expectations.
+- **Deciding**: Contributing to or making decisions about the next steps signifies strong performance.
+- **Delegating**: Surpassing expectations involves not only making decisions but also guiding others in execution.
+- **Designing**: Engaging with customers, understanding their issues, setting priorities, and crafting solutions mark the hallmark of exceptional performance.

+I gauge performance by the number of successful design-oriented initiatives in an individual's development trajectory.